 By Nolan Kowal, Sport Performance Specialist

-Sport Manitoba facility updates under current public health orders:
+Sport Manitoba facility updates under public health orders in effect beginning September 3, 2021:

 - Sport Manitoba Fitness Centre is open to existing and new members